Microsoft Tasks and Planner MCP server

 You'll need:

-- API credentials for the application you're connecting (see the relevant application page for what to collect)
+- API credentials for the application you're connecting (see the Authentication section on this page for what to collect).

 Create an MCP server

-- Sign in to AI Gateway and select MCP Servers from the left navigation.
+- Sign in to AI Gateway and select App Catalog from the left navigation.

 - Search for the application you want to connect, then select it from the catalog.

-- Enter a Name for your server — something descriptive that identifies both the application and its purpose (for example, "Zendesk Support — Prod").
+- Enter a Name for your server — something descriptive that identifies both the application and its purpose.

 - Enter a Description so your team knows what the server is for.